arduino/docs-content/content/hardware/01.mkr/03.carriers/mkr-iot-carrier-r2/datasheet/datasheet.md

 ![](assets/featured.png)

 # Description
-The MKR IoT Carrier Rev2 provides infinite possibilities for IoT projects.
+The MKR IoT Carrier Rev2 provides infinite possibilities for IoT projects, including a TFT display to display information, Grove connectors and multiple sensors.

 The integrated sensors, circuits and display leave you free to focus on programming and prototyping your ideas.